iomeone/Fun-Scheme-Compiler/README.md

 #<void>
 Test passed!
 ```
 Test `div-0` is a sample test of what happens when a program divides by 0.
-This is a run-time exception.
+This is a run-time exception on both the top-level and the binary, therefore printing the exception and returing `void`.
-...

 # (Basic) Supported Primitive Operations:
 | Primitive | Description | Return Type | Number of Arguments | Arguments Type |